realtimeradio/rcf_design/docs/40-Design.md

 Since edges of the 375 Hz reference occur at a larger separation than NTP precision, successive edges can be disambiguated using the local CPU's system time, and all FPGAs can agree to associate a common time to the ADC sample associated with any given edge.
 Future samples may be associated with TT by interrogating the value of an FPGA's TT counter.

-Timestamps are carried with ADC samples through the processing pipeline, so that processing blocks which need to know the time associated with a sample (eg, the fine delay correction and phase rotation block) can do so.
+Timestamps are carried with ADC samples through the processing pipeline, so that processing blocks which need to know the time associated with a sample (eg., the fine delay correction and phase rotation block) can do so.

 #### Coarse Delay Correction